TAIsRich/chuwa0116/ShortQuestions/hw1.md

                 it.

-11.What is the difference between package and install in maven lifecycle?
+##11.What is the difference between package and install in maven lifecycle?
-Answer: The difference is that package means packaging a project containing many files into a compressed file for installation or
+####Answer: The difference is that package means packaging a project containing many files into a compressed file for installation or
         deployment.
 The Java project corresponds to the jar package, and the Web project corresponds to the war package.
         However, in the Maven environment, installing means specificaaly to the installation of the packaged result, a jar or war package into a local repository.
 In this word, before going to install stage, it must go to package stage firstly.

-12.What is plugins in maven, list some plugins.
+##12.What is plugins in maven, list some plugins.
-Answer:
+#####Answer:
     1）Maven is the core framework for Maven's collection of plugins, which means the plugin is where the most real actions/operations take place.
 The plugins are used to create the jar/war file, compile the code, unit test code, create project documents, etc.
         Hence, plugins are the core functionality of Maven, allowing common build logic to reused across multiple projects.
 This is implemented by performing actions in the context of the project description.
     2）maven-antrun-plugin
         maven-archetype-plugin
-        maven-assembly-plugin
+        maven-assembly-plugi
         maven-dependency-plugin
         maven-enforcer-plugin
         maven-help-plugin
         maven-release-plugin
         maven-resources-plugin

-13.In chuwa0116, MavenProject directory, create a maven Module using Intellij, named it as belows:
+##13.In chuwa0116, MavenProject directory, create a maven Module using Intellij, named it as belows:
     1.groupID: com.chuwa.learn
     2.artifactID: java-core
-Answer:
+####Answer:
     the operation has been git to the remote repository.

-14.Do Code Review: Go over the PRs in your repo, tried to leave some useful or useful comments in other students' PR, please don't merge it.
+##14.Do Code Review: Go over the PRs in your repo, tried to leave some useful or useful comments in other
+students' PR, please don't merge it.